 Growing Cucumbers on Trellis

-When growing cucumbers on a trellis, choose the right type of variety.
-Bush varieties don’t climb, so make sure to plant the vining variety.
+When growing cucumbers on trellis, choose the right type of variety.
+Bush varieties don’t climb, so plant the vining variety.
 Dasher II, Ashley, Spacemaster, Sweet Success, Regal, and Gherkins are the best ones you can grow on a trellis.

 Benefits of Growing Cucumbers on Trellis

-- It prevents the wetting of foliage, which keeps the fungal infections at bay.
+- The biggest benefit of Growing Cucumbers on Trellis is – It prevents the wetting of foliage, which keeps fungal infections at bay.

-- Instead of covering the space on the ground, the plant will utilize the vertical space.
+- Instead of covering the space on the ground, the plant will utilize vertical space.

-- Better air circulation around the plant will keep it healthy and productive.
+- Growing Cucumbers on Trellis offers better air circulation around the plant will keep it healthy and productive.